lisavercruysse-dev/worldcup-prognostics/README.md

 - Thymeleaf

 ## Purpose
-- Learn backend architecture and REST API design using Spring Boot
+- Learn backend architecture and some REST API design using Spring Boot
 - Practice JPA entity relationships and database operations
 - Understand how to structure a Spring Boot application for maintainability